 The objective of this project is to improve the out of date bearing bore gage system used by Koyo Bearings.
 This improvement must advance the user interface while maintaining the quality of the measuring device and the sampling rate.
 The improvement should also allow for the communication of each gage to a central terminal.
 This will allow for multiple systems to be monitored from a single device.
 We have researched the inner workings of the machine and its components.
 We have also talked to Koyo Bearings and decided that they are pleased with the existing air transducers set up using LVDTs and would like us only to update the electronics and interface.
-We have researched interfacing options and have come up with a design implementing a signal conditioner from the LVDT to the PLC and to a CPU.
+We are now researching interfacing options and have come up with a design implementing a signal conditioner from the LVDT to the exiting PLC and to a new CPU.
 The CPU will output bearing information to the new display.
-A design proposal and bill of materials has been submitted to Koyo Bearings and we are currently waiting on feedback.
+We will make a bill of materials for the project and get it approved by Koyo before ordering.
+In our research of the individual components of the design we have come to the conclusion that price may be an issue and we are working on a realistic budget.